 Project members are users who may access the proposal site and the contents of the project.
 A project member is always a part of a project partner.
 The coordinator is automatically part of the coordinating organisation.
 Any number of project members can be kept in the project proposal.
-Project members are also subject of the on-line data checking facility (Fig. 14).
+Project members are also subject of the on-line data checking facility (chapter 8.8).

 Organisation Members Any number of member may be added to this organisation.
 Each member will be able to modify all data related to the organisation if the co-ordinator enabled this feature for the project.
-Add a member to the project partner Add a member to the project partner In the project partner Add a member to the project partner
+Add a member to the project partner Add a member to the project partner Add a member to the project partner As a member to the project partner

-• Fig. 14: Project members are part of a project partner
+Fig. 14: Project members are part of a project partner